Module Catalogue 2025/26

 Assessment Rationale And Relationship

-The unseen examinations and in-course tests assess the students’ knowledge of the subject material and the in-course tests allow formative feedback to enable the student to gauge their progress.
+The unseen examinations and in-course reports assess the students’ knowledge of the subject material and the in-course tests allow formative feedback to enable the student to gauge their progress.
 The written exams and in-course tests will include aspects that will assess the ability of the student to analyse experimental data, carrying out appropriate numerical manipulations and interpret results.
+The assessment is weighted heavier in Semester 2 to allow students to develop their knowledge base.

 Timetable